scrapinghub/web-poet/docs/page-objects/testing.rst

 installed, and running ``python -m pytest`` in a directory containing fixtures will discover them and run tests for them.

-By default, the plugin generates
+By default, the plugin generates:

 * a test which checks that ``to_item()`` doesn't raise an exception (i.e. it can be executed),